Skyghost090/BigShot/README.md

 * Works on any rom
 * Frees up a lot of RAM
 * And before running, move the fkm to priv app
+* When you click to open you have a maximum of 5 minutes to open the app